commercialhaskell/stack/doc/GUIDE.md

 This command will allow you to use various tools profile the time, allocation, heap, and more of a program.
 The `-prof` GHC option is unnecessary and will result in a warning.
+Additional compiling options can be added to `--ghc-options` if needed.
 To see a general overview of the time and allocation of a program called `main` compiled with the above command, you can run

 `./main +RTS -p`